Arkham-dVPN/.github/profile/README.md

 ### Running the Application Locally

-To see the full end-to-end application in action, you need to run three processes in separate terminals: two backend nodes and the frontend web server.
+The easiest way to run Arkham locally is with the `ArkhamCLI`.
+It provides an interactive menu to manage your nodes.
+You will need at least two nodes running to test the network: one Gateway and one Peer.

-1.  **Start the Main Backend Node (Terminal 1)**
+1.  **Build the CLI**
-    This node will run the P2P services and the API server on port `8080`.
-It requires `sudo` to create the WireGuard network interface.
+    First, compile the CLI into an executable.

     ```bash
-    cd arkham-backend
+    cd arkham-cli
-    sudo go run .
+    go build -o arkham
     ```

-2.  **Start the Peer-Only Backend Node (Terminal 2)** This node acts as a peer for the main node to connect to.
-The `-peer-only` flag prevents it from trying to start a conflicting API server.
+    This will create an `arkham` executable in the `arkham-cli` directory.

+2.  **Start the Gateway Node (Terminal 1)**
+    The Gateway Node runs the main P2P services and the API server for the web dashboard.
+It requires `sudo` to manage network interfaces.

     ```bash
-    cd arkham-backend
+    cd arkham-cli
-    go run . -peer-only
+    sudo ./arkham
     ```
+    From the interactive menu, select **"Start Gateway Node"**.

+3.  **Start a Peer Node (Terminal 2)**
+    This node acts as a peer for the Gateway to connect to.
+Open a new terminal for this process.

+    ```bash
+    cd arkham-cli
+    ./arkham
+    ```
+    From the interactive menu, select **"Start Peer-Only Node"**.

-3.  **Start the Frontend (Terminal 3)**
+4.  **Start the Frontend (Terminal 3)**
-    This will start the Next.js development server for the UI on port `3000`.
+    This will start the Next.js development server for the UI.

     ```bash
     cd arkham-vpn